venmorr/dwarf-quest/README.md

   - Procreate
 ##
 ## Next Steps:
-- Transition the game into a more dynamic state change system.
-At present, it relies on an array index to traverse various state objects.
-Altering the sequence of this array necessitates revisiting each state and adjusting the values in their `nextState` properties.
+- Transition the game to a more dynamic state change system.
+Currently, it uses an array index to traverse various state objects.
+Changing the order of this array requires us to revisit each state and modify the values in their nextState properties.

-- Incorporate an inventory system.
-Here, different `nextState` options might be accessible depending on specific item boolean conditions.
+- Implement an inventory system.
+Depending on specific item boolean conditions, different nextState options may become accessible.

-- Embed a health tracking mechanism that monitors the player's HP throughout the gameplay.
-Reaching zero will transition the player to the game's conclusion.
+- Introduce a health tracking mechanism that keeps track of the player's HP throughout the gameplay.
+If it reaches zero, the game will conclude.

-- With the integration of inventory and health, I aspire to introduce a turn-based battle mechanism akin to popular games like Final Fantasy or Pokémon.
+- By integrating the inventory and health systems, I aim to introduce a turn-based battle mechanism, similar to iconic games like Final Fantasy or Pokémon.

-- Lastly, I wish to refine the game's sound system.
-While I take pride in my playSwordAudio function, I'm eager to diversify the sounds based on the game state or player choices and even some music or atmospheric effects throughout the game.
+- Finally, I want to enhance the game's audio experience.
+While I am proud of my playSwordAudio function, I'm keen to diversify the sounds based on the game state, player choices, and even incorporate music or atmospheric effects throughout the game.